Indiana University Dance Marathon

 The Indiana University Dance Marathon, commonly known as IU Dance Marathon or IUDM, is a 36-hour dance marathon that takes place every November at Indiana University in Bloomington, Indiana, United States with the purpose of raising both funding and awareness for pediatric care.
 In 1991, student Jill Stewart started IU Dance Marathon in honor of her friend, Ryan White, who died from AIDS the year before.
-Since then, IUDM has raised over $50 million for Riley Hospital for Children in Indianapolis, IN, including most recently $3,003,837.23 during the 2023 marathon.
-The 2024 Indiana University Dance Marathon took place November 15–17.
+Since then, IUDM has raised over $50 million for Riley Hospital for Children in Indianapolis, IN, including most recently $3,135,391.23 during the 2025 marathon.
+The 2026 Indiana University Dance Marathon will take place November 6–8.